OpenCLIM/cropnet/README.md

 soil moisture content at each (1km) grid point over the UK from a multi-year simulation.
 For China, data can be obtained using the 'get_AWC_China.sh' bash script.

 Annual CO2 concentration is an optional requirement.
-This is provided in the 'UKCP18_CO2_RCP85.csv' file.
+This is provided in the 'UKCP18_CO2_RCP??.csv' files and is available from the RCP database at https://tntcat.iiasa.ac.at/RcpDb/dsd?Action=htmlpage&page=download

 If you wish to verify the yield produced by the assimilation, you will need to set the verify switch to 1 and supply yield data in the form of a shapefile containing the polygons of each field with coordinates in OSGB eastings